Lennard-Jones fluid

 About the atom style

 While we are keeping things as simple as possible in this tutorial, different atom_style will be used in the following tutorials.
 Notably, these other atom styles will allow us to create molecules, i.e. atoms with partial charges and chemical bonds.
-You can find the complete list of implemented atom styles from the atom_style page.
+You can find the complete list of implemented atom styles from the atom style page.

 The fourth line, pair_style lj/cut 2.5, indicates that atoms will be interacting through a Lennard-Jones potential with a cut-off equal to \(r_c = 2.5\) (unitless) [13, 14]: